Hummingbird Hawk Moth Facts

 Hummingbird Hawk Moth Distribution, Habitat, and Ecology

 Adding even more to its resume, the amazing invertebrate also evolved as highly adaptable.
-Due to this, it often inhabits a wide variety of habitats.
+Due to that trait, it often inhabits a wide variety of habitats.
 These include regions as diverse as forests, meadows, parks, and even private gardens around human habitations.

-Most unfortunately for its fans, it also has a short lifespan. because of this trait, however, it developed another helpful trait.
+Unfortunately for its fans, though, it has a short lifespan.
+Because of this trait, however, it developed another helpful trait.
 The marvel of Nature breeds quickly.
 Therefore, anywhere from 2-4 generations are born in a single season.
 This often depends on the region, as well.